Exams 2021: Click here for latest updates on Class 10, Class 12 board exams of CBSE, ICSE, state boards

 Chhattisgarh

-The state government has postponed the board exams of Classes 10 and 12.
+The state government has cancelled the board exam of Classe 10 and postponed Class 12 board exam.
 As per the officials, the revised date sheet will be announced after the situation is under control.

 Uttarakhand